 In Pennsylvania, marriage assets must be divided fairly.
 For an uncontested divorce, this may involve little more than one person taking over the lease.
 However, in a contested divorce, the parties are not in agreement about the terms of the procedure.
 In that case, it may be necessary to turn to litigation to get the matter settled and give each party what it perceives as a fair settlement.
 This can further prolong the process and make it harder for both parties to get a divorce and get remarried.

 All such factors can complicate the divorce process.
 It’s best to know what the couple plans before they begin.
 If possible, sitting down by yourselves or with help from a third party before starting can ease the transition once the formal divorce process is underway.
 This can help each party get what they want from the divorce and avoid a long time frame that can hurt them financially and emotionally.
 Experts can help each party navigate the process and keep it on an even keel.

 Contact Kalinoski Law Offices, P.C.

-Divorce can be a complicated and time consuming process.
-That’s why you need the legal experience of Scranton attorney Craig Kalinoski to lead you through the divorce process and protect your assets and your family.
+Divorce can be a complicated and time-consuming process.
+That’s why you need the legal experience of Scranton divorce attorney Craig Kalinoski to lead you through the divorce process and protect your assets and your family.
 Contact us today for a free consultation.